Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 For defining mail flow rules and DLP policies, see [Define mail flow rules to encrypt email messages](https://learn.microsoft.com/en-us/purview/define-mail-flow-rules-to-encrypt-email) and [Conditions Exchange for DLP policies](https://learn.microsoft.com/en-us/purview/dlp-exchange-conditions-and-actions#conditions-exchange-for-dlp-policies).

-## Use PowerShell to manage Sensitivity Labels
+## Use PowerShell to Manage Sensitivity Labels and RMS Templates

 **Security & Compliance PowerShell**
 The commands for managing sensitivity labels are found in [Security & Compliance PowerShell](https://learn.microsoft.com/en-us/powershell/exchange/scc-powershell?view=exchange-ps).
 Use `Connect-IPPSession` in the Exchange Online Management PowerShell module to manage sensitivity labels and policies.